Guilford Bell: Seccull House, Brighton, VIC

-The design was provoked by a previous work by Bell, a fantasy of simplicity and purity, and the Seccull's requested a translation of this garden temple into a home.
-Bell himself felt that his relationship with the clients, the Seccull's was one of the most satisfying of his career, and the result one of his most pleasurable works.
+The design was provoked by a previous work by Bell, a fantasy of simplicity and purity, and the Secculls requested a translation of this garden temple into a home.
+Bell himself felt that his relationship with the clients, the Secculls was one of the most satisfying of his career, and the result one of his most pleasurable works.

 Serenity and privacy were of prime importance to Bell.
-The entire property is surrounded by a rendered brick three-metre perimeter wall, within which the flat roofed F shaped plan creates two major courtyard / garden spaces.
+The entire property is surrounded by a rendered brick three-metre perimeter wall, within which the flat-roofed F-shaped plan creates two major courtyard / garden spaces.
 Large areas of travertine paving outside flow inside through full height windows into travertine paved circulation spaces.
 The house has a powerful orthogonal geometry that reaches back from the street in a series of courtyard, corridors and wings defining a sequence of spaces and axes that define the entire site.
 This house, which is approximately 500 square metres, was extensively restored in 2015.
 Prior to 2015, it had only been altered in parts.
 In late 2021, Seccull House was added to the Victorian Heritage Register, identified as being of "architectural significance to the State of Victoria."

 Bell was later commissioned by the same clients in 1973 to design Seccull Beach House in Lorne, Victoria.